It’s the middle of the year.

 Trust me, after you develop a routine you will notice the benefits of staying physically active immediately.
 Stay healthy, stay happy!

-About the Author: Kamali Thompson is an MD/MBA student currently between 3rd and 4th year focusing on orthopedic surgery.
+About the Author: Kamali Thompson is an orthopedic resident.
 Outside of the hospital, Kamali is a fencer for Team USA.
 Not only was she the 2016 US national champion, but she was an alternate to the 2016 US Olympic team and is a 2020 Olympic hopeful.
 She is the author of her blog, Saber & A Stethoscope, which chronicles her journey as a dual degree medical student and fencing career.
 Follow her on Instagram at @dr.mali.mallz.